HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 When looking at the above three discussed directives, 2.3% of responses include the combination of all three `no-store`, `no-cache` and `max-age=0`	directives, 6.6% of responses include both `no-store` and `no-cache`, and a negligible number of responses (< 1%) include `no-store` alone.

 As noted above, where `no-store` is specified with either/both of `no-cache` and `max-age=0`, the no-store directive takes precedence, and the other directives are ignored.
-Therefore, if you don’t want content to be cached anywhere, simply specifying `Cache-Control: no-store` is sufficient, and is both simple and uses the minimum number of header bytes.
+Therefore, if you don't want content to be cached anywhere, simply specifying `Cache-Control: no-store` is sufficient, and is both simple and uses the minimum number of header bytes.

 The `max-age=0` directive is present on less than 2% of responses where `no-store` is not specified.
 In such cases, the resource will be cached in the browser but will require revalidation as it is immediately marked as stale.